 We do a lot of IoT on the manufacturing side, as we learn to instrument our manufacturing processes.
-We’re doing a lot more and more with robotics inside of our manufacturing plants.
+We do a lot more and more with robotics inside of our manufacturing plants.
 For the repetitive work that a lot of our employees do, it’s nice to automate that with robotics.

-Matt: With the talent that you have and the time that you’ve had in the industry, now that Tampa Bay is being more recognized as a tech hub, have you noticed the positive shift in terms of qualified tech talent in the area in recent years?
+Matt: With the talent that you have and the time that you’ve had in the industry, now that Tampa Bay is more recognized as a tech hub, have you noticed a positive shift in terms of qualified tech talent in recent years?

 Jeff: I would say we’re definitely getting better.
 I don’t know if we’re better at retention.
-I think you see better qualified candidates starting out here.
+But, you see better qualified candidates starting out here.
 It’d be great to see some metrics on how many are retained and stay in the area.
-I think we’re doing a better job of fostering that talent and recognizing the talent when it’s here.
-I just wonder if we’re doing enough to actually retain it.
+I think we are doing a better job of fostering that talent and recognizing the talent when it’s here.
+I just wonder if we are doing enough to actually retain it.

 Roxanne: What’s the best path for someone who wants to become a cloud architect?

-Roxanne: Something we keep hearing is, school is great for the theory but you need that practical experience.
+Roxanne: Something we hear a lot is, school is great for the theory but you need that practical experience.

 Jeff: Exactly.
-I think a tough lesson to learn is there’s a fine line between over-engineering and under-engineering, and in school, you might be rewarded for over-engineering something or making it look perfect.
-There aren’t a whole lot of businesses nowadays that are willing to wait for something to be perfect.
+I think a tough lesson to learn is there’s a fine line between over-engineering and under-engineering.
+In school, you might be rewarded for over-engineering something or making it look perfect.
+However, there aren’t a whole lot of businesses nowadays that want to wait for something to be perfect.
 Companies would rather fail fast.
-No one knows that better than Microsoft, where you come up with release 1.0, and you learn from it and you improve it and you work on making it perfect instead of waiting for it to be perfect out of the door.
+No one knows that better than Microsoft.
+They come up with release 1.0, they learn from it, and they improve it.
+They work on making it perfect, instead of waiting for it to be perfect out of the door.
 I think that’s a lesson that a lot of people breaking into technology have a hard time learning.
 It doesn’t necessarily have to be elegant, it just needs to be good enough to solve a problem.

 Roxanne: So, this is a fun one.
 What’s the most difficult project you’ve ever worked on?
 Are there any particular, “Oh sh*t, I’ve deleted a table in prod” moments?